sschweig/books_frontend/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+## Design
+The app is designed to serve as a browser for the Google Books API catalogue.
+As such the available functionaly is restricted to the ability to execute a query, and browse the results.

 ## TODO
 Clean up Tailwind
 Implement pop up on mouseover for in depth view